 Boyle’s ability to produce sequences of events that are both suspenseful and shocking, fun and emotive is what makes him one of the most prolific directors of the contemporary film industry.
 Trance endeavours to confuse its audience with continuous twists that both make and in some ways break the overall success of the story.
 The only criticism of Boyle’s masterpiece is the number of times Simon suffers an anagnorisis; after having his hypnotherapy sessions with the beautiful Elizabeth (Dawson), Simon forgets his priorities and his true identity.

 Trance is based in and around London with no more than about half a dozen main actors.
 The intensity between the characters is highlighted through Boyle’s professional direction.
 McAvoy in particular comes up trumps as the self-preserving Simon, while Cassel is perfectly cast as the gang-leader – though you are never sure whose side he is on.

 Boyle has done a stellar job with Trance and will hopefully reap the benefits of yet another full-on film.
 Definitely worth a gamble – you are likely to be hypnotised throughout!

-Trance is released in cinemas nationwide on 27th March 2013.
+Trance is released nationwide on 27th March 2013.

 Watch the trailer for Trance here: